 These function more like a video camera rather than a scanner.

-The unit consists of a video camera within, and rather than using laser to shoot light at the code, it essentially takes a picture of the barcode, which is then analysed using sophisticated digital decoding techniques.
+The unit consists of a video camera within, and rather than using laser to shoot light at the code, it essentially takes a picture of the barcode, which is then analyzed using sophisticated digital decoding techniques.

-The main advantage of this type is that, they can read the barcode no matter how the scanner is placed in front of it.
+The main advantage of this type is that they can read the barcode no matter how the scanner is placed in front of it.
 This increases the speed of scanning multi-fold.

-As mentioned earlier, 2D barcodes consists of different types of shapes, unlike the linear spaces in 1D.
+As mentioned earlier, 2D barcodes consist of different types of shapes, unlike the linear spaces in 1D.
 Hence, an ordinary scanner cannot serve the purpose of scanning 2D barcode.
 So, only imagers can do this job.

 Based on the type of connectivity, there can be cordless and corded barcode scanners.

 Cordless scanners are best suited for warehouse or factory applications, where a cord could restrict the movement.
 Also, under harsh environments where the cable could get damaged, cordless scanners are the right choice.
 For heavy, bulky items that are difficult to place at the checkout counter, cordless scanners are the best choice.

 Ask yourself the following questions and the answers to these will help you decide the right barcode scanner for you:

 1. Where do I need to use my barcode scanner?
 (Warehouse/ In-store?)

 2. How often do I need to scan my products?